ply2022/NanoSeqWorkshop/_episodes/05-assembly.md

 ~~~
 {: .terminal}

-Change the &lt;email_address&gt; to your email address where you can check email.
-Once you are done, press <kbd>Ctrl</kbd>+<kbd>x</kbd> to return to bash prompt.
-Press <kbd>Y</kbd> and <kbd>Enter</kbd> to save the changes made to the file.
+Change the <email_address> to your email address where you can check email.
+Once you are done, press Ctrl+x to return to bash prompt.
+Press Y and Enter to save the changes made to the file.

-*Fusarium circinatum* has 21 assemblies avaliable on [NCBI Assembly](https://www.ncbi.nlm.nih.gov/assembly/).
+Fusarium circinatum has 21 assemblies available on [NCBI Assembly](https://www.ncbi.nlm.nih.gov/assembly/).
 We will compared two most recent uploaded assemblies: [GCA_000497325.3 (Uploaded in 2018; previous reference genome)](https://www.ncbi.nlm.nih.gov/data-hub/genome/GCA_000497325.3/) and [GCA_024047395.1 (Uploded in July 2022; current reference genome)](https://www.ncbi.nlm.nih.gov/data-hub/genome/GCA_024047395.1/).

-GCA_000497325.3 assembly was assembled from reads generated by ABI Solid Sequencing and 454 (Next-generation sequcing technologies); GCA_024047395.1 is a hybrid assembly using PacBio technology and Illumina HiSeq.
+GCA_000497325.3 assembly was assembled from reads generated by ABI Solid Sequencing and 454 (Next-generation seducing technologies); GCA_024047395.1 is a hybrid assembly using PacBio technology and Illumina HiSeq.

 ## Running a job in SLURM